 When a MCWP agency is the only willing and qualified entity to provide direct care services in a geographical area, they may apply for an exemption to the conflict of interest standard.
 A MCWP agency must submit a written exemption request form outlining the services they wish to provide, who will provide these services, and the reason(s) services could not be secured by subcontract.
 CDPH/OA staff grants exemption on a case by case basis and services may not be provided prior to exemption approval.
 Exemptions are only allowable in cases where there is clear evidence that the MCWP agency has done due diligence in attempting to secure subcontractors for direct care services.
 Exemptions are granted for no more than one year at a time and will be rescinded if the MCWP agency is unable to maintain compliance with MCWP policies and procedures.
 An agency may receive an exemption to provide a direct care service, however those services may not be delivered by core MCWP staff including the Project Director, Nurse Case Manager and Social Work Case Manager.
-The MCWP agency Nurse Case Manager and Social Work Case Manager are responsible, in partnership with the participants, in assessment and service planning, therefore they are limited to case management provision and may not deliver direct care services.
+The MCWP agency Nurse Case Manager and Social Work Case Manager.
+The MCWP agency Nurse Case Manager and Social Work Case Manager.
 The Project Director is also prohibited from providing direct cares services.